 - Anything else that you need to validate to understand your customers’ buying behavior better.

-To determine what to include from the list above, you’ll need to assess the:
+To determine what to include from the list above, choose content that will help you with

 - questions you need to answer,

 Buying-behavior validation is a never-ending, iterative process.
 It’s never one-and-done.
 To be successful, it must become a habit, just like any other continuous improvement process.
 It’s the only way you can ensure that your product roadmaps define a path to commercial success.

 Your validated product roadmap will spawn the need to develop a Market Requirements Document (MRD) to make a business case and outline targets for a specific new product.
 To ensure that you’ve set targets that will meet customer requirements and win their business, you must test them long before you begin cutting metal.
 In this step, you must get very specific about product requirements, vision for value, and introduction timing.
 When you are validating targets in your MRD, you are essentially asking the customer, “If I built a product that did these things by this time, would you buy it from me at this price?”

 To prepare for the right-targets validation step, you’ll need